-Despite posting a net loss of R31,6 million, the Company has budgeted to reduce operating losses progressively over the next three years to report a net profit in 2024 following the implementation of its strategic recovery program.
-While the current operating performance has resulted in negative operating cash flow results, liquidity ratios continue to remain well within prudential requirements and are budgeted to return to a positive inflow from 2022 onwards.
-These operating improvements are strengthened by EDTEA's capital funding commitments and support for the establishment of new shareholding structures to avail further capital funding opportunities.
-Consequently, although the Company incurred a loss and is reliant on the continued support of its holding company and other government entities for the implementation of its turnaround plan, it is expected that all obligations will be settled in the normal course of business, and accordingly the going concern basis of accounting has been adopted in the preparation of the Annual Financial Statements for the foreseeable future.
+Despite posting a net loss, the Company has budgeted to turnaround the business over next three years to report a net profit in the 2025 financial year following the implementation of its strategy recovery program.
+A comparison to the prior years trading results, excluding the extraordinary events of the civil unrest and the large release of impairments in the prior year, reflects the Company is on a growth trajectory.
+Revenue has shown growth on both the net interest margin line and the non-interest revenue line.
+Whereas, expenses have shown a small increase of 2,7%, excluding the unrest cost incurred.
+In addition, the repo rate has increased in the latter parts of the financial year and is expected to increase further over the next three years which will see additional revenue being generating by the Company.
+While the performance for the financial year has resulted in negative operating cash out flow, liquidity ratios continue to remain well within prudential requirements.
+The Company has budgeted to reduce the operating outflows over the next year with the growth in the deposit book.
+These operating improvement are strengthened by EDTEA's capital funding commitments and support to avail further capital funding opportunities.
+Consequently, although the Company incurred a loss and is reliant on the continued support of its holding company and other government entities for the implementation of its turnaround plan, it is expected that all obligations will be settled in the normal course of business and based on the banking license exemption extension, the going concern basis of accounting has been adopted in the preparation of the Annual Financial Statements.